 Simple things like eating food or drinking water are more complicated, and their vision and hearing are different while wearing an e-collar*.

-Some dogs take wearing a cone in stride, but for others the increased difficulty of movement, change in hearing and vision, paired with feeling a bit "off" while medicated can really stress them out.
-If you take off their cone for mealtimes, you might notice that they run the other way when you grab it to put back on, or spend a lot of time trying to wiggle out of it or try to paw it off.
+Some dogs take wearing a cone in stride.
+For others, the increased difficulty of movement, change in hearing and vision, paired with feeling a bit "off" while medicated, can really stress them out.
+If you take off their cone for mealtimes, you might notice that they run the other way when you grab it or spend a lot of time trying to wiggle out of it or paw it off.

 It's easy to help your dog feel more comfortable wearing a cone!
-If you know they have a surgery coming up soon (such as a spay or neuter), ask your veterinarian for a cone to use for desensitization a few weeks ahead of time.
+If you know they have surgery coming up soon (such as a spay or neuter), ask your veterinarian for a cone to use for training a few weeks ahead of time.

-Introducing Your Dog to the Cone: 6 Easy Steps
+Introducing Your Dog to the Cone in 6 Easy Steps

 What You'll Need: